amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/task-descriptions.md

 ### Experimental configuration

+Run-time parameters for the directional signal task can be found in [./source/DirSignalConfig.h](./source/DirSignalConfig.h).
+Generate a configuration file by executing the the directional signal task executable with the `--gen` command line option.

 | parameter | value | description |
 | --- | --- | --- |
 | matchbin_metric | streak |  Compile-time parameter.
 Which tag-matching metric should be used for tag-based referencing?  |